LuxenStudio/repo3/docs/index.md

 We are committed to providing learning resources to help you understand the basics of (if you're just getting started), and keep up-to-date with (if you're a seasoned veteran) all things Luxen.
 As researchers, we know just how hard it is to get onboarded with this next-gen technology.
 So we're here to help with tutorials, documentation, and more!

-Finally, have feature requests?
+Have feature requests?
 Want to add your brand-spankin'-new Luxen model?
 Have a new dataset? **We welcome [contributions](reference/contributing)!**
 Please do not hesitate to reach out to the luxenstudio team with any questions via [Discord](https://discord.gg/uMbNqcraFc).

+Have feedback?
+We'd love for you to fill out our [Luxenstudio Feedback Form](https://forms.gle/sqN5phJN7LfQVwnP9) if you want to let us know who you are, why you are interested in Luxenstudio, or provide any feedback!

 We hope luxenstudio enables you to build faster 🔨 learn together 📚 and contribute to our Luxen community 💖.